heatherstock/CV/README.md

 💬 Ask me about yoga - I completed a physiotherapy informed teacher training while furloughed in Spring 2020 🤸‍♀️

-🤔 I'm often wondering and reading about theology, which I find an endlessly fascinating subject 🌞
+🤔 - I'm often wondering and reading about a mix of philosophy, theology and psychology, which I find endlessly fascinating subjects.
+This has broadened by empathy and compassion, which I hope to one day somehow help others to do 🌞

 💪 A fear I'm working to overcome is sharing my knowledge, skills and passions with the world via writing ✍️